networkchimp/awesome/readme.md

 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.
 (A bit different, since the CSV dump contains many other links that didn't make the 'awesome' list.)

-Please use the [Suggestion Form](https://airtable.com/shr1cr5TqmnwuQU3W) to add an URL to this list.
+Please use the [Link Suggestion Form](https://airtable.com/shryEZ28iLgjBbTCE) to add an URL to this list.
 Use Issues only to fix something, suggest a new catgory, tag, etc.

 ## Contents